-- a. demonstrate an understanding of the application of auditing standards to insurance companies and be able to apply, in given scenarios, the provisions of Practice Note 20, The Audit of Insurers in the United Kingdom; - b. explain, evaluate and apply the provisions of IAPN 1000/Practice Note 23 Special Considerations in Auditing Financial Instruments and apply the audit procedures necessary in providing assurance over the completeness, accuracy, existence and valuation of financial instruments: - c. appraise and apply appropriate audit procedures to the assumptions underlying actuarial models in accordance with ISA 540; - d. demonstrate an understanding of the role of the review actuary and explain the principles and issues that determine the relationship between the assurance provider and the review actuary; - e. apply assurance procedures for an insurer's regulatory returns in accordance with the terms of the specific engagement; - f. demonstrate an understanding of the auditor's responsibilities in relation to the audit of an insurance company's Solvency and Financial Condition Report; - g. demonstrate a basic understanding of the regulatory and audit Client Asset requirements in accordance with CASS 5 and the essential elements of the FRC's Standard on 'Providing Assurance on Client Assets to the Financial Conduct Authority'; - h. demonstrate an understanding of the role of a Skilled Person with reference to a Section 166 report and the application of the essential elements relevant ICAEW guidance (TECH01/18FSF); - demonstrate an understanding of the role of assurance and the nature of assurance procedures in the insurance industry, including internal audit and due diligence; and explain the importance of critically assessing an insurance company's strategic report in addition to its financial statements for consistency and for the purpose of understanding the entity.
+- a. demonstrate an understanding of the application of auditing standards to insurance companies and be able to apply, in given scenarios, the provisions of Practice Note 20, The Audit of Insurers in the United Kingdom: - explain, evaluate and apply the provisions of IAPN 1000/Practice Note 23 Special Considerations in Auditing Financial Instruments and apply the audit procedures necessary in providing assurance over the completeness, accuracy, existence and valuation of financial instruments; - c. appraise and apply appropriate audit procedures to the assumptions underlying actuarial models in accordance with ISA 540; - d. demonstrate an understanding of the role of the review actuary and explain the principles and issues that determine the relationship between the assurance provider and the review actuary; - e. apply assurance procedures for an insurer's regulatory returns in accordance with the terms of the specific engagement; - f. demonstrate an understanding of the auditor's responsibilities in relation to the audit of an insurance company's Solvency and Financial Condition Report; - g. demonstrate an basic understanding of the circumstances in which an insurer, broker or pension provider may hold client money and a basic understanding of the consequences for the insurer and the auditor of holding client moneyregulatory and audit Client Asset requirements in accordance with CASS 5 and the essential elements of the FRC's Standard on 'Providing Assurance on Client Assets to the Financial Conduct Authority':

+- h. demonstrate an understanding of the role of a Skilled Person with reference to a Section 166 report and the application of the essential elements relevant ICAEW guidance (TECH01/18FSF); - demonstrate an understanding of the role of assurance and the nature of assurance procedures in the insurance industry, including internal audit and due diligence; and - explain the importance of critically assessing an insurance company's strategic report in addition to its financial statements for consistency and for the purpose of understanding the entity.